 Additionally, visual cues at the point of sale are important for brand recognition and loyalty.
 Consumers who have already experienced your product have a relationship with your brand, and reminding them of that relationship brings them comfort and positive emotions as they are deciding what to buy.
 If you make the buying process easy for your customers, they will often thank you for it with their loyalty.

 Options for brands in dispensaries include branded signs and product displays, which can be tricky since real estate and retail layout of each dispensary can differ quite a bit.
 Keeping your signs within certain dimensions and making displays that are convertible to different spaces help solve a lot of these issues.

-Companies like Zeon that focus on creative solutions to point-of-purchase challenges have the upper hand here, and are helping cannabis companies stand out in crowded dispensaries.
+Companies like Antigo Zeon that focus on creative solutions to point-of-purchase challenges have the upper hand here, and are helping cannabis companies stand out in crowded dispensaries.
 With more and more companies increasing their POS visibility, brands without a strong point-of-purchase presence risk being left behind as consumers opt for the easy-to-identify brands instead.

 For more information on how cannabis brands are improving their brand awareness in dispensaries, click here to contact us.